 The Philippine Eagle

 The Philippine Eagle (Pithecophaga jefferyi), considered the world’s largest eagle, is an endangered eagle endemic to forests in the Philippines.
-This imposing raptor can be found on four major islands: eastern Luzon, Samar, Leyte and Mindanao.
-It inhabit in dipterocarp and mid-montane forests at elevation of over 1,800 meters.
+This imposing Raptor can be found on four major islands: eastern Luzon, Samar, Leyte and Mindanao.
+It inhabits in dipterocarp and mid-Montane forests at elevations of over 1,800 meters.
 It has brown and white-colored plumage, a distinctive shaggy crest, bluish bill, yellow feet, and dark brown tail with blackish bars and a white tip.

 The Philippine Falconet

 The Rufous Hornbill (Buceros hydrocorax), also known as Philippine Hornbill, is the biggest of all Philippine Hornbills.
 Its population occurs in 11 islands: Biliran, Bohol, Buad, Calico-an, Dinagat, Leyte, Luzon, Marinduque, Mindanao, Samar, and Siargao.
 Locally known as ‘Kalaw‘, this species inhabit primary evergreen forests up to 2,100 m.
-It has a remarkable bright red-orange down-curved beak and casque (some sub-species include red and yellow).
+It has a remarkable bright red-orange down-curved beak and casque (any sub-species include red and yellow).
 Plumage is black and brown with white tail.
 Adults can reach up to 30 inches long.
 It feeds on berries, fruits, insects as well as decaying flesh.
-This species is being listed by IUCN/Birdlife International as ‘Critically Endangered’.
+This species is being listed by the IUCN / Birdlife International as ‘Critically Endangered’.